uvacw/inca/doc/howto_scrape.md

 # How to scrape web pages

 Before we will explain to you how you can scrape in INCA, it is important that you understand some of the terminology that we will be using, and have some knowledge of INCA's structure.
 In the proceeding, we adress these topics.

 ## Getting acquainted with terminology: understanding classes, instances, and inheritance.

 By now, you are familiar with some of the more basic data structures in Python, such as lists, strings, etc. ...
 All of these are also *objects*, but in INCA, we will be working with more complex objects as well.
   * **Class**: a class defines structure - it tells us how someting should be laid out, how new objects should be structured.
 That is why, often, they are described as blueprints of creating objects.
 You can also think of it as a logical grouping of both data and methods.
 A class does not, however, usually does not fill in the content.
 In Python, we define a class with `class`.
 When dealing with more complicated data structures, classes are very useful.
   * **Instance** (aka object): An instance is kind of a copy of a class; is the realized version of the class.
 An instance usually does contain some specific content.
- For example, an instance of a class that describes a rss-scraper could be such a scraper with a specific address to scrape.
-Instances have the structure of the class, but the values within an instance may vary from instance to instance.
+Imagine you have written a class called `nuscraper`.
+If you want to use it, you first create an instance, for example like this: `mylittlescraper=nuscraper()`.
 From a *single* class you can create *as many instances* as you'd like (each one of them being unique).
   * **Function**: For a recap, see [Damian's book](http://www.damiantrilling.net/).
-With regard to the difference between functions and methods, it is important to know that a function is not directly associated to a variable/object.
+With regard to the difference between functions and methods, it is important to know that a function is not directly associated to an object.
 Defined in Python with `def`.
-  * **Method**: directly associated to a variable. it can only be called from the object.
-Defined in Python with `def`.
+  * **Method**: directly associated with an object.
+It can only be called from the object.
+Defined in Python with `def` within a class definition.
 If you define a function in a class, it becomes a method of every instance of that class.
+For instance, if the `nuscraper` class contains a function definition named `run`, than each instance (like `mylittlescraper`) has a method `.run` and you can call it with `mylittlescraper.run()`.
+    * **Inheritance** If we write a class definition, we don't have to start from scratch.
+Imagine if we have a class for called `animal`, with some methods `eat`, `sleep` and so on.
+If we want to create a new class called `cat`, we can start off by saying that a `cat` is an animal, so that we don't have to repeat all of this: `class cat(animal)`.
+All methods like `eat` and `sleep` are already present then, and we can only have to add additional methods, for example `miaow` - something other animals cannot do.

 The concepts of classes and instances can be a bit tricky.
 This **example** will maybe help you understand it better: